 Alert Logic is developing vulnerability scan coverage to identify vulnerable Microsoft Windows and Linux clients.
 Alert Logic Cloud Defender®, Alert Logic Threat Manager™, and Alert Logic Cloud Insight™ will use authenticated scanning to inspect affected assets for missing security-related patches and updates.

 Note: An update will be posted in the Updates section of this article when the scanning coverage is available.

 Due to the nature of this vulnerability, it is not technically possible to detect via intrusion detection system, web application firewall, or logging.

 To prevent the attack, users must update affected products as soon as security updates become available.

 We will update this section with new information about this WPA2 vulnerability and related Alert Logic coverage as it becomes available.
-To be notified of these updates, click the Follow link at the top, right corner of this article page.

 10/18/17 - Vulnerability scan coverage is now available to identify vulnerable Microsoft Windows and Linux clients.
 Both Microsoft and Linux have released security updates to address this vulnerability.